-Following determination of waterbody status, the local authorities set objectives for all water bodies, the legal basis for which is established in the Surface Waters Environmental Quality Objectives Regulations (S.I.
+Response - Setting of Alternative Objectives: Following determination of waterbody status, the local authorities set objectives for all water bodies, the legal basis for which is established in the Surface Waters Environmental Quality Objectives Regulations (S.I.
 272 of 2009) and the Groundwater Environmental Quality Regulations (S.I.
 9 of 2010).
 The default objective of the WFD is to prevent deterioration and to achieve at least good status in all water bodies by 2015.
 However, the WFD allows for alternative objectives to be set in certain circumstances, including:

-1. Extended timescales (i.e. 2021 or 2027) for water bodies where technical, environmental or recovery constraints, such as the time required to implement measures or the time required for a water body to recover from an impact, will not allow achievement of objectives by 2015.

-Between publication of the draft plan and the final plan, a detailed assessment was made of the expected timescales for recovery of waters following implementation of measures.
+- 1. Extended timescales (i.e. 2021 or 2027) for water bodies where technical, environmental or recovery constraints, such as the time required to implement measures or the time required for a water body to recover from an impact, will not allow achievement of objectives by 2015. - Between publication of the draft plan and the final plan, a detailed assessment was made of the expected timescales for recovery of waters following implementation of measures.
 This assessment indicated that longer recovery timescales are required for a larger number of water bodies than was anticipated in the draft plan.
-In the draft NBIRBD plan, 79% of rivers and canals, 100% of lakes and reservoirs, 100% of estuaries, 80% of coastal waters and 100% of groundwaters were expected to achieve good status by 2015.
-It is now expected that the good status will be achieved by 2015 in 27% of rivers and canals, 18% of lakes and reservoirs, 11% of estuaries, 20% of coastal waters and 93% of groundwaters.
+In the draft South Western RBD plan, 98% of rivers and canals, 100% of lakes and reservoirs, estuaries, coastal waters and groundwaters were expected to achieve good status by 2015.
+It is now expected that the good status will be achieved by 2015 in 80% of rivers and canals, 99% of lakes and reservoirs, 14% of estuaries, 33% of coastal waters and 94% of groundwaters.

-- Alternative objectives (i.e. good ecological potential) for artificial and heavily modified water bodies which allow the important functions of these water bodies, such as navigation, water storage and flood defence, to be retained while ensuring that ecology is protected and improved as far as possible. - Alternative objectives where certain developments, such as flood alleviation schemes and road developments, will not allow achievement of default objectives but which are of overriding public interest and/or contribute overriding benefits to human health and safety.
+- Alternative objectives (i.e. good ecological potential) for artificial and heavily modified water bodies which allows the important functions of these water bodies, such as navigation, water storage and flood defence, to be retained while ensuring that ecology is protected and improved as far as possible. - 3.
+Alternative objectives where certain developments, such as flood alleviation schemes and road developments, will not allow achievement of default objectives but which are of overriding public interest and/or contribute overriding benefits to human health and safety.